SirEdvin/ModDocumentation/docs/turtlematic/index.md

 Most of peripheral methods are collected into API methods.
 Every new automata core, that you will craft expand or evolve those abilities by methods and parameters will stay the same!

+## Current features list

+With this mod turtles will be able to:

+- Simulate player right and left click with items on blocks and mobs
+- Capture and release blocks and mobs
+- Teleporting to previously stored points in world
+- Placing chat bubbles on top of themself
+- Searching for mobs or items around turtle

+and more feature comes

 ## Getting started

 !!! picture inline end